 The college has developed a Teaching Profile that provides guidelines for equitable allocation of duties to staff.
-Tier 2 salaries are utilised for employment of an ACEO and specialist teachers for students with learning needs.
+Tier 2 salaries are utilised for employment of an ACEO, learning support ancillary staff and specialist teachers for students with learning needs.

 Access to special staff